 Valdosta State has the same tuition for international students as for those from out of state.

 International students at Valdosta State University can expect to pay around $15,426 per year, before any scholarships or financial aid.

-Room and board at Valdosta State is $8,536 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $5,742.
+Room and board at Valdosta State costs $8,830 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the Valdosta State's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of board-only is $6,062.

 Tuition and fees may vary depending on program, course level, location, and more.

-Valdosta State’s tuition and fees change based on: B Academic program for both full and part-time students Course load for both full and part-time students
+Valdosta State’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for both full and part-time students

-The majority of Valdosta State undergrads use financial aid to to cover the cost of tuition.
-In 2021, 5,098 of the 9,570 undergrads enrolled received financial aid.
-Valdosta State meets 86.8 percent of the demonstrated financial need for undergraduates.
+The majority of Valdosta State University undergrads use financial aid to help pay for school.
+In 2022, 5,632 of the 8,776 undergrads enrolled received financial aid.
+Valdosta State meets 88.7% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $16,661 a year.
-Around 75 percent of Valdosta State undergrads take out student loans to cover any remaining costs.
-Valdosta State graduates who have student loans graduate with an average of $32,404 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $16,827 a year.
+Around 73% of Valdosta State undergrads take out student loans to cover any remaining costs.
+Valdosta State graduates who have student loans graduate with an average of $27,960 of student loan debt.

 The average debt for each loan type varies.